sameg14/resque-demo/README.md

 // Which queue do you want this job to run on
 $Scheduler->setQueue($queueName = 'default');

-// Schedule this job i.e. put it in the queue for a worker to consumer
+// Schedule this job i.e. put it in the queue for a worker to consume
 $jobId = $Scheduler->schedule();
 ```